wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/decoders.rst

 |                    | JSON_Decoder                                                       |
 +--------------------+--------------------------------------------------------------------+

-The attribute below is optional, it allows to discard some of the content of the entry.
+The attribute below is optional, it allows to start the decode process after a particular point of the log.

 +--------------------+--------------------+
 | Attribute          | Value              |